-Bridget Moynahan got her start modeling for department store catalogs in Springfield, Mass., moving on to appearances in magazines such as Vogue and Elle by the time she was 18.
+Bridget Moynahan got her start modeling for department store catalogs in Springfield, Massachusetts, moving on to appearances in magazines such as Vogue and Elle by the time she was 18.
 She made her television debut in 1999 in HBO's "Sex and the City" and has since appeared in movies like "Coyote Ugly," "The Sum of All Fears," "The Recruit" and "I, Robot."

 Claudia Schiffer rose to fame in the early 1990s as one of the world's most successful models and has appeared on more than 700 magazine covers in her career.
 Her movie career has been less successful, including playing the role of "Aerobics Instructor" in 1994's "Richie Rich," herself in movies like "Prêt-à-Porter" and "Zoolander," and other small roles in "Black and White" and "Love Actually."

 Josh Holloway, best known for playing James "Sawyer" Ford on the TV series "Lost," dropped out of the University of Georgia after one year to pursue a career in modeling.
 He took on a series of minor roles, including playing a purse thief in the Aerosmith video "Cryin'" and "Good Looking Guy" in a 1999 episode of "Angel," before breaking through with bigger roles.